GOB52/M5Stack_FlipBookSD/README.en.md

 ### Digression of the digression
 I was experimenting with unzipLIB because I wanted to handle ZIP files.
 I wanted to learn how to use it, and I wanted to play back a collection of image files like a flip book.
 (In the end, I ended up not using unzipLIB (´･ω･`) )

+### Is this different from [MotionJPEG](https://en.wikipedia.org/wiki/Motion_JPEG)?
+According to the definition, this can be called MJPEG.
+However, MJPEG is not a unified file format, so this application is only a gcf format player.

 ## Appendix
 * src/gob\_jpg\_sprite.hpp